larohndale/bundle-java/INSTRUCTION.md

 4) click `connect` and you can use web interface for H2 database

 Every time you rerun the application, the database will be recreated and filled with data from `data.sql`.
 For production purposes, please remove this file and use real Database

-## Test User / Password

-You can use these test users for application testing:

-1. admin@admin.com / password
-2. user@user.com / password1

 ## Tech Stack